How stickiness can speed up diffusion in confined systems

 where $r$ is the distance to the center of the nearest obstacle and $\omega$ denote angular variables.
 The solutions at successive orders are found by inserting Eq.~(\ref{AnsatzSPheres}) into our formalism and imposing that both outer and inner solutions are equal in the regime $R\ll r\ll L$ (where they are both valid).
-To order $\varphi^4$ (see Appendix D), we find
+To order $\varphi^4$ (see SI), we find

 The above formula is exact up to the order $\varphi^4$ in the small $\varphi$ limit, when $\xi $ and $\gamma$ are kept constant.
 It is valid for a large range of values of $\varphi$, as shown in Fig. \ref{fig_deff_obstacles} where it is compared to numerical solution of the full transport equations (\ref{Eqf}, \ref{Eqboundary}).
 The theory also agrees with the Monte Carlo simulations of Ref.~\cite{putzel2014nonmonotonic}.
+This expression (\ref{D_e_obstacles}) is a generalization of similar Maxwell type formulas obtained for reflecting obstacles, see \textit{e.g.} Refs.~ \cite{mangeat2020effective,kalnin2002calculations,MaxwellBook,lebenhaft1979diffusion}.
 We can define a critical surface diffusivity $D_s^*$ as the value of $D_s$ above which a weak attraction increases $D_e$ (so $\left[\partial D_e/\partial \delta \right]_ {\delta =0} =0$ at $D_s=D_s^*$).
 Using Eq.~(\ref{D_e_obstacles}), we find

 Interestingly, $D_s^*$ depends only on $\varphi$ and is independent of the adsorption and desorption rates.
 At this level of perturbation theory we also see that $D_s^*<D_b$.
 Consequently, if the surface and bulk diffusivities are equal ($D_s=D_b$), making the surfaces weakly attractive \textit{generically increases} dispersion.
 This effect holds even when $D_s<D_b$ (as long as $D_s> D_s^*$).
 Hence, spending time on a surface, even with reduced diffusion, can actually lead to faster dispersion than in the case of purely reflecting obstacles.
-A similar formula to Eq. (\ref{D_e_obstacles}) was found in Ref. \cite{edward1995diffusion} in the fast exchange limit ($\gamma=0$), however this formula does not predict an increase of dispersion for weakly attractive spheres, and it disagrees with our theory and with numerical simulations (see Appendix D.3.b.).
+A similar formula to Eq. (\ref{D_e_obstacles}) was found in Ref. \cite{edward1995diffusion} in the fast exchange limit ($\gamma=0$), however this formula does not predict an increase of dispersion for weakly attractive spheres, and it disagrees with our theory and with numerical simulations (see SI).
 Finally, the increase in $D_e$ is rather marginal in this geometry, as can be seen in Fig.~\ref{fig_deff_obstacles}.

 \textit{Dispersion in slowly undulating channels - } We now analyze the case of a surface-mediated diffusion process in a symmetric channel of half-width $h(x)$ (if $d=2$) or in an axisymmetric channel of radius $h(x)$ (if $d=3$), see figure \ref{schema_figure}(b).
 Such geometries are often viewed as a paradigm for transport in confined media \cite{malgaretti2013entropic,reguera2006entropic}.
 We consider the limit of slowly varying undulations ($L\to\infty$), where the problem can be solved using a perturbation expansion: